leodeslf/leaf/src/content/notes/ui/typography.md

 Often, it's fine *not to combine* more than one typeface, we could keep only one and use its different variations (like italics and weights).
 In case we really want to use more than one we need to **make them live harmoniously** with one another (when trying to differentiate between body text and headlines, for instance).
 Most projects *don't need more than two* well-chosen types to create an effective *typographic hierarchy*.

-To ensure a good matching, we need to consider their basic characteristics to **find some similarities**.
-Those characteristics can be the *historical period* in which they were created, typefaces created by *the same designer*, types that are *stylistically opposite* to build up a noticeable contrast, types with a similar *body height* but with different styles, etc. What we should not do is to combine two types with a strong stylistic identity each, that would make them conflict and *fight for attention* instead of being complementary to one another.
+To ensure a good matching, we need to **find some anatomical similarities** by looking at their basic characteristics, those can be the *historical period* in which they were created; typefaces created by *the same designer* or group of designers; types that are *stylistically opposite* to build up a nice contrast; types with *similar x-height* but with different styles, etc.

+**What we should not do** is to combine types with a strong stylistic identity each, that would make them conflict and *fight for attention instead of being complementary* to one another.
+One of the only reasons for us to not make an harmonious match is because of the nature of the project. *Maybe we are looking for some chaos*, disruption, or excitement to be reflected by the types, in such a case it is fine to break things, even the harmony.

 ## Writing with Cases